Help us be there for more people during the coronavirus outbreak and beyond.

 Everyone experiences changes in their mood but bipolar disorder can change your mood dramatically, affecting every part of your life.
 You will feel extreme highs and lows sometimes lasting for months at a time.
 You may feel well between these times.

 BPD is an illness that affects the way you think and feel about yourself, as well as your emotions and relationships with other people.
-Sometimes called emotionally unstable personality disorder (EUPD).
+It's also known as emotionally unstable personality disorder (EUPD).

 Depression is a long-lasting low mood disorder.
 It affects your ability to do everyday things, feel pleasure or take interest in activities.
 It’s different from feeling sad or down, but anyone can experience depression.